Pure Strategies in Imperfect Information Stochastic Games: Introduction

-In this paper we consider the games as introduced in \cite{GS09,BGG09} (we use the formalism of \cite{GS09}).
-These are finite state games in which, at each round, the two players choose concurrently an action and based on these actions the successor state is chosen according to some fixed probability distribution. {The resulting} infinite play is won by \Eve if it satisfies {a given} \emph{objective}.
-The objectives we consider here are reachability (is there a final state eventually visited?), safety (are forbidden states never visited?), B\"uchi (is there a final state that is visited infinitely often?) and co-B\"uchi (are forbidden states finitely often visited?).
-Imperfect information is modelled as follows: both players have an equivalence relation over states and, instead of observing the exact state, they only observe its equivalence class.
+In this paper we consider the games as introduced in~\cite{GS09,BGG09,BertrandGG17} (we use the formalism of~\cite{GS09}).
+These are finite state games in which, at each round, the two players choose concurrently an action and based on these actions the successor state is chosen according to some fixed probability distribution. {The resulting} infinite play is won by \Eve if it satisfies a given \emph{objective}.
+The objectives we consider here are reachability {(\ie a final state is eventually visited)}, safety {(\ie no forbidden state is visited)}, B\"uchi {(\ie some final state is visited infinitely often)} and co-B\"uchi {(\ie no forbidden states is visited infinitely often)}.
+Imperfect information is modelled as follows: both players have an equivalence relation over states and, instead of observing the exact state, they only observe its equivalence class. {Intuitively, two equivalent states are indistinguishable by the corresponding player.}

-In \cite{GS09,BGG09} the authors were considering general strategies where a player is allowed to use \emph{randomisation} when choosing her/his next action.
+In~\cite{GS09,BGG09,BertrandGG17} the authors were considering general strategies where a player is allowed to use \emph{randomisation} when choosing her/his next action.
 It was then shown, for B\"uchi objectives, that one can decide whether \Eve has such a strategy $\phi$ that is almost-surely winning against any strategy $\psi$ of \Adam (meaning that an infinite play played according to $\phi$ and $\psi$ {is won by \Eve} with probability $1$).
-It was also established in \cite{BGG09} that one can decide for co-B\"uchi objectives whether \Eve has a positively winning strategy.
+It was also established in \cite{BGG09,BertrandGG17} that one can decide for co-B\"uchi objectives whether \Eve has a positively winning strategy.